Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 A page snippet from Class Central’s paper, A comparative analysis of Udemy’s catalog, pricing strategy, and offerings across providers, IEEE Xplore

-Thanks to the thriving LaTeX community, there are countless packages available to meet a wide range of needs like babel, TikZ, and Beamer.
+Thanks to the thriving LaTeX community, there are countless packages available to meet a wide range of needs including babel, TikZ, and Beamer.
 LaTeX is widely used worldwide for technical and scientific documents, from research papers and academic theses to books and even presentations!
 And despite the emergence of other document preparation systems, LaTeX still remains a popular choice for those who require precise and professional-looking output decades later.

-• All of the courses in this ranking are free.
+• All of the courses are free

 This course is designed for absolute beginners, covering the essential ideas behind core LaTeX packages and classes.
 Thus, while the course is limited in scope, sticking only to the base concepts, it nonetheless gives newbies a strong foundation in LaTeX to write mathematical equations, insert graphs and figures, and generate reports through bite-sized article lessons, interactive code examples, and exercises.
 Laying a solid foundation is crucial since you can’t use custom packages properly without knowing how to use the core ones.